CodeYourFuture/immersive-go-course/website/content/workbooks/_index.md

 We run this programme at [Code Your Future](https://codeyourfuture.io) in sprints, currently two week sprints.
 These workbooks are given to CYF+ Fellows to help them plan their work.

 You are welcome to use them too.

+Workbooks are compiled into a syllabus iteration: [Iterations](../iterations/)

 ### Plan your work???